MythTV Ubuntu Installation Guide

 Make the LIRC Device Static

 If your remote control uses a /dev/input/eventN device, you may have a problem where the event number is assigned differently after each reboot, forcing you to change your LIRC config each time.
-To get around this, you can tell udev to identify the device and create a symbolic link to it each time.
-This not quite as hard as it sounds...
+On newer kernels, the solution to this is quite simple...

 First of, all determine your IR device: